rockquiet/Spawn/README.md

 ## Download

-Plugin jars are available in the [Releases](https://github.com/rockquiet/Spawn/releases) Section.
+Plugin jars are available in the [Releases](https://github.com/rockquiet/Spawn/releases) Section and on [Modrinth](https://modrinth.com/plugin/spawn).